 Samantha Haffenden-Angear

-Independent Protection Expert
+Independent Protection Specialist

 Doing a deep-dive into each provider’s policy is great, but it can be hard to know the key comparison points.
-Our advisers have offered their expert insights so you can see how AIG measures up in the market.
+Our advisers have offered their specialist insights so you can see how AIG measures up in the market.

 AIG is also one of the only providers to include pregnancy cover in their Critical Illness plan.
 This makes their enhanced policy a very competitive offering.